flavienbwk/Pandemic-Knowledge/README.md

 |            France 3-weeks live map (Kibana Canvas)            |                     Live vaccinations map                     |
 | :-----------------------------------------------------------: | :-----------------------------------------------------------: |
 | ![France Live Status](./illustrations/france_live_status.png) | ![World vaccination map](./illustrations/vaccination_map.png) |

+## Context

+This project was realized over 4 days as part of a MSc hackathon from [ETNA](https://etna.io), a french computer science scool.

+The incentives were both to experiment/prototype a big data pipeline and contribute to an open source project.

 ## Install